Satryo Brodjonegoro: Director General of Higher Education

 After two years of service in ITB, in 1997 Satryo was appointed as the Director of Academic Facilities Development in the Directorate General of Higher Education.
 In his capacity, Satryo was involved in implementing a distance education scheme for Indonesia, which was funded by the World Bank.
-Satryo, alongside with historian Anhar Gonggong and secretary general of the department of education Sofian Effendi, assisted minister of education Juwono Sudarsono in formulating a new, post-Suharto curriculum for students in Indonesia.
+Satryo, along with historian Anhar Gonggong and secretary general of the department of education Sofian Effendi, assisted minister of education Juwono Sudarsono in formulating a new, post-Suharto curriculum for students in Indonesia.

 Two years later, in 1999, the position of the Director General of Higher Education was vacant following the departure of Bambang Soehendro, the previous director general, as Indonesia's ambassador to UNESCO.
 Although Jimly Asshiddiqie, the expert staff to education minister Wardiman Djojonegoro, was named as a strong candidate, the incumbent minister at that time, Juwono Sudarsono, decided to nominate Satryo for the position.
 His nomination was approved by President B. J. Habibie and he was installed as director general on 20 April 1999.
 At the time of his appointment, he was the youngest director general in the department of education and culture.
 He served for two four-year terms until 30 November 2007, when he was replaced by Fasli Jalal.

 In line with the central government's policy of regional autonomy, Satryo's directorate general supported the existence of more higher education institution in various regions in Indonesia but urged the central government to continue implementing basic skill standards in universities to maintain competitiveness.